 |Washer And Axle Nut|

 The square axle end and axle block allow the rear wheel to slide up and down the swing arm when adjusting the chain tension.

-The rear brake assembly mounts to the axle, and rides along a track in the swing arm so it stays in place when the wheel is moved during chain adjustment.
+The rear brake assembly mounts to the axle and rides along a track in the swing arm, so it stays in place when the wheel moves during chain adjustment.

 The bearings are the only part of the hub that spin, and are the only connection between the hub and the axle.